Cart

 In Canada, a registered trademark is valid for 10 years from the date of registration.
 You can keep it active by renewing it every 10 years, as long as you pay the renewal fees and continue to use the trademark.

-How many trademark applications should I file if my trademark includes design elements?
+How many trademark applications should I file in Canada if my trademark includes design elements?

 The number of trademark applications you should file depends on your mark's features, your budget, and the level of protection you desire in Canada.